by Kristina Smith

 The steam room, in particular, feels as though you’ve dived deep into a jar of vapour rub—you can literally feel your pores and sinuses open up.

 Completely refreshed and blissful after I visited this spa in the Blue Mountains, I slept deeply and peacefully that night.

 Scandinave Spa Blue Mountain – Know Before You Go

 - Guests must be 18+ years old and show proof of vaccination.

-- The reservation calendar is available for 4 weeks of time in advance.
+- The reservation calendar is available four weeks of time in advance.
 New Baths open daily at 10 am.

 - Bathing suits are mandatory.
 Sandals are recommended.